feljost/MachineLearning-WebApp/README.md

 # MachineLearning-WebApp

 This was a short project to understand how to use streamlit to create webApps using Python.
+It was created following along a interactive online course.

 In order to use this Web App please install the following packages for python:
 'streamlit'